 As a trailer owner or manufacturer, you must adhere to Australia's required safety standards and regulations.
 The Australian Design Rules (ADR) are a set of rulings that reference the applicable Australian Standard to which equipment integral to or auxiliary to the...

 Road vehicle compliance applies to all Australian trailer and caravan manufacturers.
-Until the 30th of June, 2023, certification numbers like a CRN or SARN could be used to demonstrate this compliance to relevant bodies.
+Until June 30, 2023, certification numbers such as a CRN or SARN could be used to demonstrate compliance to relevant bodies.
 After the official implementation of CTAs (and...

 Our testing has found electric drums are not magnetised when an energised magnet engages a drum for several days.
 However, by turning the drum and applying a magnet to the surface of the drum, a different result is achieved.